WHY DO OUR EMOTIONS CHANGE SO MUCH DURING LOCKDOWN?

 The many consequences of the pandemic are forms of significant change and loss that evoke a grief response

 The Covid-19 pandemic has unquestionably been one of the biggest change events we have experienced in many years as a society.
+Will spending many weeks, or for some, many months in lockdowns affect people’s emotions?

 We may not associate this change event with grief, but there are many similarities to be drawn – from the fundamental change in our daily lives, to isolation and separation from our loved ones, and the longer-term fears and uncertainty we might feel about the future – these and many more consequences of the pandemic are forms of significant change and loss that evoke a grief response.